 Having a hub where you can also chat with everyone on a regular basis is another way to stay connected with your colleagues.
 Some information regarding timely tasks may not require a video call, but also need a quicker response than an email.
 Incorporating a communication platform like Slack, where you can have real-time conversations and create different channels for larger teams, helps to organize communication and ensures quick response and feedback.

-For a more comprehensive digital tool that helps improve engagement and open communication company-wide, consider investing in a human resource platform that will create more transparency and accessibility for remote workers.
+For a more comprehensive digital tool that helps improve engagement and open communication company-wide, consider investing in a human resource platform that will create more transparency and accessibility for effective remote workspace workers.
 These tools allow for maximum organization, increasing overall productivity, transparency, and efficiency.
 You can even track things such as employee recognition and goal setting, as well as manage your hiring process to find fit to hire candidates when the opportunity arises.

-Studies have found that giving employees an opportunity to work remotely leads to a happier workforce and provides them with a chance to create their most suitable work environment.
+Studies have found that remote workspace gives an employees an opportunity to work remotely leads to a happier workforce and provides them with a chance to create their most suitable work environment.
 Trusting your employees and giving them freedom can also lead to more effectiveness in their role by promoting better work-life balance.
 Some may need to move closer to their families in another state or need to find a new home and relocate to accommodate a loved one's dream career.
 Knowing that they are still able to keep their current job and continue to grow with their company allows individuals to feel confident in big decisions that impact both their personal and professional lives.